fluttercommunity/plus_plugins/packages/network_info_plus/network_info_plus/README.md

 - `NSLocationWhenInUseUsageDescription` - describe why the app needs access to the user’s location information when the app is running in the foreground.
 This is called _Privacy - Location When In Use Usage Description_ in the visual editor.

 Check out our documentation website to learn more.
 [Plus plugins documentation](https://plus.fluttercommunity.dev/docs/overview)

-**Important:** As of January 2021, the Flutter team is no longer accepting non-critical PRs for the original set of plugins in `flutter/plugins`, and instead they should be submitted in this project.
-[You can read more about this announcement here.](https://github.com/flutter/plugins/blob/master/CONTRIBUTING.md#important-note) as well as [in the Flutter 2 announcement blog post.](https://medium.com/flutter/whats-new-in-flutter-2-0-fe8e95ecc65)